jay28son/Domestic-Box-Office-Analysis/README.md

 # Domestic Box Office Analysis (In Progress)
-## Overview Utilize python for web scraping, data analysis, and data visualization.
+## Overview Utilize python for web scraping and data analysis, utilize Excel for data cleaning and formatting, utilize Tableau Public for visualization.

 ## Objectives
 1. How much has the box office grown from 2010-2021?